open/close all folders

 - In Rebecca Black's Friday video, a girl in pink dancing awkwardly next to Black in one scene exploded in popularity from an already highly memetic song.

-- In Street Fighter II, there's a background character in the Las Vegas stage (Balrog's) that always loses a bet no matter who wins.
+- There's a background character in the Las Vegas stage (Balrog's) that always loses a bet no matter who wins.
 He sobs on his forearm once a round is over.

 - Right next to him there's another BG chara who has a top hat.
 Once the round is over, he takes off his top hat to celebrate.

-- In Ken's stage from II (a yacht docked at what is believed to be the San Francisco bay), there's a mysterious man on the boat◊ who heavily resembles Q from Street Fighter III.
+- In Ken's stage from II (a yacht docked at what is believed to be the San Francisco Bay), there's a mysterious man on the boat◊ who heavily resembles Q from Street Fighter III: Third Strike.
 Cue fan rumors.
 Notably, the guy thought to be Q is absent in HD Remix, which raised more than a few eyebrows from fans.

 - While several NPCs in Kane and Lynch 2: Dog Days just kind of stand and stare blankly at the protagonists (despite how many guns they're packing and/or how many bullet wounds they're covered in), one middle-aged man in the chapter "Laying Low" has received some attention for getting up off of his stoop and staring fearlessly at Lynch when he's walked past.

-- Not to mention Techno Turian in Thane's loyalty mission.
+- Mass Effect 2: The Turian Groundskeeper's cut lines and the Alliance Drill Instructor's awesome speech elevated both to this state.
+And the Techno Turian in Thane's loyalty mission, who displays some incredible dancing.
 Many a mission was failed by watching him bust a move.

 - Mega Man X2 has the Green Biker Dude, a Reploid who appears at the beginning of the intro stage and whose only purpose is to pop a wheelie and die.